jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 - Use `Array Destructuring` when initializing the state variables
 - Name the initial state based on what it contains
 - Use the same name for the function but precede it with `set`
-- Use a the callback function version of useState if you need to reference the previous version of state.
+- Use a the callback function version of useState if you need to reference the previous version of state
+- Give thought as to what needs to be in state and how that state should be organized and structured

 <hr>

 #### Creating An Instance Of State

 With `useState` imported it's time to create an instance of state.
 To do this we will call `useState()` and pass it an initial starting value of `0`

+:star: Name the initial state based on what it contains.

 ```js
 const countState = useState(0);